Flotomate/product_docs/source/asset-management/asset-discovery/discovery-agent-less-use-case.rst

 -  WMI for Windows machines

--  SSH for the Linux machine
+-  SSH for the Ubuntu Linux machine

 -  SNMP for the router.